inesosman/AROM/README.md

 ## Conclusion

-* Our final ontology is complete, in the sense that it retains all entities, axioms and hierarchies from the input ontologies.
+* Our final ontology is complete, in the sense that it retains all entities, axioms and hierarchies from the input ontologies, and correspondences from the input alignments.
 * Running AROM for merging the *Large Biomedical Ontologies* does not exceed **one minute**.